385th Bombardment Squadron: 385th Bombardment Squadron

+785th Tactical Fighter Squadro

+497th Tactical Fighter Squadron F-4C Phantom II (Note: Aircraft is McDonnell F-4C-19-MC Phantom, serial 63-7589.
+This airplane went to the Aerospace Maintenance and Regeneration Center on 21 January 1987.)

 The 785th Tactical Fighter Squadron was activated with the 32nd Tactical Fighter Wing at George Air Force Base, California in April 1964.
 It soon began to train with the McDonnell F-4 Phantom II.
 However, the 8th Tactical Fighter Wing, which was drawing down in Japan moved on paper to George in July and replaced the 32nd Wing.
 As a result, the 785th was inactivated and its assets were transferred to the 497th Tactical Fighter Squadron.

 The 385th Bombardment Squadron was consolidated with the 785th Tactical Fighter Squadron as the 785th Tactical Air Support Training Squadron on 19 September 1985.